Guides Lifting Straps Training Equipment

 1. Grip

 If you’re someone who deadlifts intensively, the figure 8 straps might be a perfect choice.
-The closed-loop straps, however, can not boast such an intense grip.
+The lasso straps, however, can not boast such an intense grip.
 While they do offer added support and stability, the grip strength is often weaker, compared to the figure 8 straps.

 They can still assist you on exercises that you would otherwise use the figure 8 straps for, but not to the same extent.